Emotional Intelligence | Main page on Teen Suicide

 "Putting Megan on medication does not make Mom a better mother."

 This is so obvious, yet it needs to be said again and again until systems and beliefs are changed to reflect reality.
+(See note below about the Megan Meier suicide)

-From my observations, the greatest source of pain for these teens is feeling a lack of caring, respect, acceptance, support, and understanding from their own parents or whoever they are living with and has control over them.
+From our observations, the greatest source of pain for these teens is feeling a lack of caring, respect, acceptance, support, and understanding from their own parents or whoever they are living with and has control over them.
 To oversimplify, one can say it is coming from a lack of love - the love a parent normally gives those human beings entrusted to them.
 But social services workers can't force parents/ guardians to give love.
 Nor can they force them to either a) show caring, respect, acceptance or b) feel caring, respectful, accepting.
 If the feelings are not there, the behavior will never follow.
 And if the adult tries to show something which he or she does not truly feel, then any intelligent, sensitive teen will know the behavior is fake.

-A social services worker in one country told me that they never prosecute emotional abuse cases since they are so overworked with physical and sexual abuse cases.
+A social services worker in one country reported that they never prosecute emotional abuse cases since they are so overworked with physical and sexual abuse cases.
 Emotional abuse is also harder to see than other forms of abuse, perhaps especially for those who have experienced it.
 Author Nicky Cruz, who was a gang leader in New York City, makes this point when he says that when was growing up he was "too young to realize that the wounds inflicted by withholding love penetrated far deeper even than irresponsible punishment..." (citation)

 Emotional abuse is also harder to prove in a court of law.
 This seems to be a flaw in our child protection services.
 As mentioned, studies show that emotional abuse can be more damaging than physical abuse.
 Another problem is that society, in general, is not designed to give parents the emotional competency training which they need.
 Parents are not trained in emotional skills and they are not tested for emotional intelligence or emotional competency.